weaselflink/kafkascraper/README.md

 ### Known issues

 * If no messages are received (before filtering) process waits forever.
-* No checks if cluster or topic exists are performed.
+* No checks if cluster exists are performed.
 * Only strings (includes JSON) are supported for keys and values, anything else is printed as binary.